giulnicole/MixedUp/README.md

 # MixedUp

-Repository of functions you may need
+Repository of self-made functions and reminder for analyses' steps you may need

 Please have a look and take care!